will-iamalpine/EnergyMeter/README.md

 ![voltage_plot](https://user-images.githubusercontent.com/7257165/54468413-89b47300-4749-11e9-84cf-f0b2a9ac7e2e.png)

 ## Testing
-At the time of writing, real-life testing has been limited, due to time constraints.
-We limited testing to one week at a team member's home, and at GIX.
-The product is nowhere near commercial-scale deployment, so testing has been limited to small-scale.
+At the time of writing, real-life testing has been limited, primarily due to project timeline constraints.
+However, full functionality has been demonstrated, and we hope the disaggregation community takes this farther.

 # Hardware